yugokato/pytest-data-loader/README.md

 - `**read_options`: File read options the plugin passes to `open()`.
 Supports only `mode`, `encoding`, `errors`, and `newline` options

 > [!NOTE]
 > Each loader function must take either one (data) or two (file path, data) arguments.
-When `file_reader` is provided, the data is the reader object itself
+When `file_reader` is provided, the data is the reader object itself.

 ### @parametrize_dir